rpmuller/ePubs/WP1.md

 distinction between things and qualities thus seems to be illusory.

 The true ground of the distinction is, in fact, linguistic; it is derived from syntax.
-There are proper names, adjectives, and relation- words; we may say "John is wise, James is foolish, John is taller than James," Here "John" and "James" are proper names, "wise" and "foolish" are adjectives, and "taller" is a relation-word.
-Metaphysicians, ever since Aristotle, have inter- preted these syntactical differences
+There are proper names, adjectives, and relation-words; we may say "John is wise, James is foolish, John is taller than James," Here "John" and "James" are proper names, "wise" and "foolish" are adjectives, and "taller" is a relation-word.
-metaphysically: John and James are substances, wisdom and folly are universal.
+Metaphysicians, ever since Aristotle, have interpreted these syntactical differences metaphysically: John and James are substances, wisdom and folly are universal.
 (Relation-words were ignored or misinterpreted.)
 It may be that, given sufficient care, metaphysical differences can be found that have some relation to these syntactical differences, but, if so, it will be only by means of a long process, involving, incidentally, the creation of an artificial philosophical language.
 And this language will contain no such names as "John" and "James" and no such adjectives as "wise" and "foolish"; all the words of ordinary languages will have yielded to analysis, and been replaced by words having a less complex significance.
 Until this labour has been performed, the question of particulars and universals cannot be adequately discussed.
 And when we reach the point at which we can at last discuss it, we shall find that the question we are discussing is quite different from what we supposed it to be at the outset.

 If, therefore, I have failed to make Aristotle's theory of universals clear, that is (I maintain) because it is not clear.
-But it is certainly an advance on the theory of ideas, and is certainly con- cerned with a genuine and very important problem.
+But it is certainly an advance on the theory of ideas, and is certainly concerned with a genuine and very important problem.

 There is another term which is important in Aristotle and in his scholastic followers, and that is the term "essence."
 This is by no